Associate Professor, Economics

-Christian Helmers joined the Leavey School of Business in the Winter of 2014 as an Assistant Professor of Economics.
+Christian Helmers is an associate professor of economics at the Leavey School of Business.
+He joined the economics department in the Winter of 2014 as an assistant professor.

 Professor Helmers’ scholarship has appeared in journals such as The Economic Journal, The Review of Economics and Statistics, and Quantitative Economics.
 His research focuses on innovation, law and economics in particular intellectual property, and the economics of digitization.